RealHulubulu/openCVObjectDetectionRPi/README.md

 file names are timestamps, you can know exactly when the process crashed.

 There is also a log file made for calibration.
-It first logs the threshold being used.
-Then it logs all of the objects detected in each image, which differs from what is registered as detected due to the detection threshold set through calibration.
-Having all of the objects listed is important data to have.
-After the object list, it then lists name of the image with a dictionary of all counted names with their respective item counts.
-This dictionary is the same thing sent as a notification over Notify-Run.
-The log then has all the console output of items with detection percentage.
+It first lists the image used for calibration.
+Then it lists out each object used for calibration with the inputed count of objects that are in the calibration image.
+Following this it runs through iterations of calibration starting with a threshold of 0.9.
+For each iteration if it is still missing objects that were inputed for calibration, the threshold is reduced by .05.
+This repeats until all objects are detected.
+There is no extra code here to handle box overlap because those false positives are only realized after all real objects are detected as discovered through testing.
+If an iteration over counts the number of objects the threshold is increased by .01 until the correct number is reached.
+At the end of this log is the runtime of calibration which is measured in seconds.

-Notifications are sent out using notify_run.
-Info on notify_run can be found at the bottom of this readme.
+Notifications are sent out using Notify-Run.
+Info on Notify-Run can be found at the bottom of this readme.
 It is a library that is used to send notifications to devices registered on a channel.
 There is an issue with a channel not working after